 Step Ten: Once you identified what program is causing the issue you can continue playing your game while you submit a ticket to support.

-To create a support ticket, click on the “Submit a Request” button in the upper right-side of this page and fill out all the required information.
+To create a support ticket, click on the “Submit a Request” button on this page and fill out all the required information.

 You will need to also describe the error in detail and the program you identified as causing the issue.